 Educational benefits are available to veterans, dependents of veterans, and personnel actively serving in the United States Armed Forces.
 The UTSA Veterans Certification Office provides the required forms and information regarding educational benefits available to eligible veterans and their dependents.
-Offices are located at both the Main Campus, JPL 1.01.14, 210-458-4540, and at the Downtown Campus, FS 1.504, 210-458-2077.
-Information is also available on the Internet at http://utsa.edu/va/.
+The office is located at the Main Campus, JPL 1.01.14, 210-458-4540.
+Information is also available online at the Veterans Certification Office website.

 Students receiving veteran’s assistance are responsible for understanding and meeting the academic standards of progress required of all Veterans Administration (VA) recipients.
 These standards are set by VA regulations and are monitored by the Texas Veterans Commission.

 All students receiving GI Bill® educational benefits must send all post-secondary educational institution transcripts to the UTSA Office of Admissions for evaluation of prior credit.
 Current and former military members must send a copy of their military transcripts to the University before certification.